f1yaw4y/SPARK/README.md

 # SPARK
-Foundational exploration of large-scale, user-operated radio mesh networks.
+The SPARRK project aims to explore and develop the foundation for large-scale, user-operated radio mesh networks.
 SPARK defines early architecture for decentralized identity, sub-mesh formation, and probabilistic routing under real-world radio and adversarial constraints.

+#### SPARK is in it's earliest stages and is highly experimental.
+The current implementation focuses on establishing the foundational cryptographic and routing function before optimizing for large scale deployment.
+At this time, this project is not intended for production use.

+## Design Goals
+* Dynamic infrastructure with no global authority
+* Private routing over untrusted intermediate nodes
+* Private identities
+* Redundant and fallback operations under packet loss, retransmission, and node movement

-## Routing Methodology
+## Address-based Routing
-The SPARK network uses a structured addressing system inspired by the modern internet, adapted for decentralized radio mesh environments.
-Nodes are assigned dynamic, ephemeral addresses derived from cryptographic identities, allowing routes to be formed and re-formed without exposing long-term node identity or location.
-This approach preserves user privacy while enabling efficient, directional packet routing across a constantly changing mesh.
+SPARK uses a cryptographically derived addressing method rather than fixed hardware or positional-based identifiers.

+Each node maintains a long-term cryptographic identity.
+From this identity, nodes derive dynamic, ephemeral addresses that do not reveal the underlying identity.
+This allows routing decisions to be made without revealing fingerprints or identifiers that could be used for tracking or correlation

+### Sub-Mesh Design
+The network is autonomously and dynamically segmented into sub-meshes.
+These sub-meshes are based on topology, where reliability and trusted nodes are prioritized utilizing a "trust score"

+Sub-mesh boundaries also act as routing domains
+* Traffic crossing a boundary incurs additional cryptographic layers, obscuring the identity and route of all data
+* Routing confidence decays with distance from the originating sub-mesh
+* This allows efficient and private routing without any node acquiring global network knowledge
+* Allows for a dynamic and expanding network to thrive without any manual configurations

+### Packet Structure and Cryptography
+SPARK packets use a layered encryption model inspired by extsting onion routing protocols, and adapted for mass deployment across hundreds of nodes
+* Inner payloads are AES-CTR encrypted
+* Outer layers utilize AES-GCM for authenticating routing headers
+* Routing headers are intentionally mutable between hops and only authenticated at the outer layer
+* Each layer utilizes unique nonces to prevent keystream reuse and replay

+This structire allows intermediate nodes to make routing decisions without having any knowledge as to the origin, destination, or data contents